Antonio Ledesma: Episcopate

 Pope John Paul II appointed Ledesma as Coadjutor Prelate of Ipil on June 13, 1996.
 He succeeded Federico O. Escaler as the Prelate of Ipil on June 28, 1997.

-On March 4, 2006, he was appointed by Pope Benedict XVI as Archbishop of Cagayan de Oro.
+On March 4, 2006, he was appointed by Pope Benedict XVI as Archbishop of Cagayan de Oro; he was installed on May 30.
 During his term, he has led the Catholic Bishops' Conference of the Philippines as Chairman of the Episcopal Commission on Inter-religious Dialogue since 2009.
 He has convened local religious leaders in inter-religious dialogues on different social issues.
 In the aftermath of Typhoon Sendong and in the absence of local government leadership, he led the multi-sectoral relief effort to address the needs of calamity victims.

-During the 2016 Philippine Presidential Elections, he wrote a pastoral letter calling out presidential candidate Rodrigo Duterte for his inaction on the rising number of extrajudicial killings in Davao City where the latter was mayor.
+During the 2016 Philippine presidential election, he wrote a pastoral letter calling out presidential candidate Rodrigo Duterte for his inaction on the rising number of extrajudicial killings in Davao City where the latter was mayor.
 One month into the presidency of eventual winner Duterte, Ledesma made a call to stop extrajudicial killings.
 He said:

 We condemn the killings because it is not only against the law, but also to the Constitution and morality.
 Killing without due process is certainly condemnable… We should all respect dignity of human life.

 Ledesma has also supported efforts to resolve Mindanao's protracted struggle with Muslim separatists.
 He has spoken and advocated for the Bangsamoro Basic Law.

 On June 23, 2020, Pope Francis accepted his retirement as Archbishop of Cagayan de Oro and was succeeded by then-Malaybalay Bishop Jose Cabantan.